 Example Code

-- Distributed Counter
+- Global Incrementing with Distributed Counter

 Counters provide a way to implement distributed counters that can be incremented or decremented atomically, and used in scenarios like real-time analytics and counting events.